mike1fernand/two-perspective-edcl-validation/README_SCRIPTS.md

   --plot
 ```

 This analyzes chain files only.
 It does not validate rendered YAMLs, logs, workdir structure, or H0-likelihood invariants.
+The standalone analyzer uses the configured no-H0 collapse threshold `q95(alpha_R) <= 0.03`; if the no-H0 q95 exceeds that value, report the result as a collapse tendency rather than a configured-threshold collapse pass.

 For full workdir validation, use: